adinaamzarescu/Marketplace/README.md

 ## Implementation

-`Producer`
+### `Producer`

 This module represents a Producer class.

 The Producer class is a subclass of the Thread class from the threading module.
-It has a constructor (init method) that takes in parameters such as products, marketplace, republish_wait_time, and other kwargs.
-The constructor initializes the Producer object by calling the superclass's init() method and setting the products, republish_wait_time, and marketplace attributes.
-The constructor also registers the producer with the marketplace and obtains a producer ID.

 The Producer class has a run() method that represents the main logic of the producer thread.
 The run() method contains a while loop that iterates through the